r-lib/xml2/cran-comments.md

 ## Release summary

-This is a resubmission.
-Compared to the last version:
+This is a small patch release to fix installation on RedHat Linux 6 / CentOS 6.

-The vignettes should now be properly updated.

 ## Test environments